staceysalamon-aiven/test-aiven-docs/docs/tools/aiven-console/howto/create-orgs-and-units.md

 :::important
-You can only verify a domain in one organization, meaning you can't set up SAML authentication, user provisiong with SCIM, or managed users for the same domain in another organization.
+You can only verify a domain in one organization, meaning you can't set up SAML authentication, user provisioning with SCIM, or managed users for the same domain in another organization.
 Additionally, support and commitment contracts cannot be shared across organizations.